amitxv/PC-Tuning/docs/research.md

 Resolution: 0.499200ms, Sleep(1) slept 1.496832ms (delta: 0.496832)
 ```

 Despite 0.500ms being a higher resolution than 0.507ms, it offers worse precision compared to a slightly lower resolution which is 0.507ms in this case.
 Note that this is also an arbitrary value, going higher than ~0.502ms is where Sleep(1) sleeps the same amount of time as if 0.500ms was requested on my system.
 It's a matter of finding a sweet spot with a low STDEV.
+The [micro-adjust-benchmark.ps1](https://github.com/amitxv/TimerResolution/blob/main/micro-adjust-benchmark.ps1) script can be used to automate the process.

 30+ candidates were asked to compare 0.500ms against 0.507ms on their system under load.
 The observations are listed below.